Meet our Deputy General Manager PR

-What does your role as PR Manager entail?
+What does your role as Deputy General Manager PR entail?

 My role encompasses all external communications from our company, including media relations and social networks across WRC, WTCR and Customer Racing activities.
 In a world where we crave information and content with increasing immediacy, it is important to communicate fast and accurately.
 Our playground extends across the entire world, so it’s important to keep consistency.
 We are responsible for creating videos, photos and texts that tell a captivating story about our company, brand, products and drivers.
 I personally love this eco-system, which is always in motion.
 The job also covers reputation management, to keep an eye on what is being said about Hyundai Motorsport.